munamoha/dotfiles/README.md

 The rofi theme comes from [rofi-themes-collection](https://github.com/newmanls/rofi-themes-collection) specifically DarkBlue by Qball.

+You can also use [rofi-wifi-menu](https://github.com/ericmurphyxyz/rofi-wifi-menu) if you would like.
+Right now I am figuring out how to include it as a click event in polybar the way I did for bluetooth.

 Wallpaper is Haruka Kiritani's "You Deserve It" card from Project Sekai: Colorful Stage.
 The image is in the .wallpapers folder I have made and pointed feh to.

 Plasma is still installed here so I use SDDM.
 Spectacle was the original screenshooter, but I have changed it to Flameshot in i3.
 Spectaclerc is still there in case you want to use it anyways.